alexjlockwood/AndroidDesignPatterns/_posts/2015-03-09-activity-fragment-postponed-shared-element-transitions-part3b.md

   </video>
   </div>
   <div style="font-size:10pt;margin-left:20px;margin-bottom:30px">
-    <p class="img-caption" style="margin-top:3px;margin-bottom:10px;text-align: center;"><strong>Video 3.3</strong> - Postponed shared element transitions bug.
+    <p class="img-caption" style="margin-top:3px;margin-bottom:10px;text-align: center;"><strong>Video 3.3</strong> - Fixing a broken shared element enter animation by postponing the transition.
 Click to play.</p>
   </div>
 </div>

 Whether or not the shared elements' end values will be calculated before the transition begins depends mostly on two factors: the complexity/depth of the called activity's layout and the amount of time it takes for the called activity to load the required data.
 The more complex the layout, the longer it will take to determine the shared elements position and size on the screen.
 Similarly, if the shared elements' appearance within the UI depends on data loaded asynchronously on a background thread, the greater the chance that the framework will start the transition without it.
 Listed below are some of the common scenarios in which you might encounter these issues:

 * **The shared element lives in a `Fragment` hosted by the called activity.** [`FragmentTransaction`s are not executed immediately after they are committed][FragmentTransaction#commit]; they are scheduled as work on the main thread to be done at a later time.
-Thus, if the shared element lives inside the `Fragment`'s view hierarchy and the `FragmentTransaction` is not executed quickly enough, it is possible that the framework will start the shared element transition before the shared element is properly measured and laid out within the called Activity.<sup><a href="#footnote?" id="ref?">?</a></sup>
+Thus, if the shared element lives inside the `Fragment`'s view hierarchy and the `FragmentTransaction` is not executed quickly enough, it is possible that the framework will start the shared element transition before the shared element is properly measured and laid out within the called Activity.<sup><a href="#footnote1" id="ref1">1</a></sup>

 * **The shared element is a high-resolution image.** Setting a high resolution image that exceeds the `ImageView`'s initial bounds might end up triggering [an additional layout pass][ImageViewRequestLayout] on the view hierarchy, making it more likely that the transition will begin before the shared element is ready.
 The asynchronous nature of popular bitmap loading/scaling libraries, such as [Volley][Volley] and [Picasso][Picasso], will not reliably fix this problem: the framework has no prior knowledge that the images are being downloaded, scaled, or fetched from disk on a background thread.